Keep this in mind:

 •Have severe migraine headaches

-Before placement of Mirena, be sure to tell your healthcare provider if you have signs of a vaginal infection or PID.
-Signs of PID include long-lasting or heavy bleeding, unusual vaginal discharge, abdominal or pelvic pain or tenderness, or painful sex, chills or fever.
+Tell your healthcare provider right away if you have any of these signs of PID: long-lasting or heavy bleeding, unusual vaginal discharge, low abdominal (stomach area) pain, painful sex, chills, or fever.

-•A rare life-threatening infection like sepsis may occur within the first few days after Mirena is placed.
-As of September 2006, 9 sepsis cases out of an estimated 9.9 million Mirena users had been reported.
-Call your healthcare provider immediately if you experience severe pain or unexplained fever after Mirena is placed.
+•A life-threatening infection called sepsis, including Group A streptococcal sepsis (GAS), may occur within the first few days after Mirena is placed.
+Call your healthcare provider immediately if you experience severe pain or unexplained fever shortly after Mirena is placed.

 •Perforation.
-Mirena may go through (perforate) the uterine wall.
-If your uterus is perforated.
-Mirena may no longer prevent pregnancy.
-It may move outside the uterus and can cause scarring, infection or damage to other organs.
+Mirena may become attached to (embedded) or go through the wall of the uterus.
+This is called perforation.
+If this occurs, Mirena may no longer prevent pregnancy.
+If perforation occurs, Mirena may move outside the uterus and can cause internal scarring, infection or damage to other organs.
 Surgery may be needed to have Mirena removed.
+The risk of perforation is increased in breastfeeding women.

-•Discomfort during placement.
-Dizziness, bleeding or cramping may occur during placement.
+•Placement discomfort.
+Pain, bleeding or dizziness may occur during and after placement.
 This is common.
-Let your healthcare provider know if the cramping is severe.
+Let your healthcare provider know if your symptoms are severe or do not stop within 30 minutes after placement.

 •Expulsion.
 Mirena may come out by itself and no longer prevent pregnancy.
 Symptoms of partial or complete expulsion may include bleeding, pain and an increase in menstrual flow.
 If this occurs, Mirena may be replaced within 7 days of a menstrual period after pregnancy has been ruled out.
-If you notice Mirena has come out, use a back-up form of birth control like condoms and call your healthcare provider.
+If you think that Mirena has come out, use a back-up form of birth control such as condoms and spermicide and call your healthcare provider.

 More than 10% of Mirena users may experience:

 •Missed menstrual periods.
-About 2 out of 10 women stop having periods after 1 year of Mirena (levonorgestrel-releasing intrauterine system) use.
-Your periods come back when Mirena is removed.
+About 20% of women stop having periods after 1 year of Mirena (levonorgestrel-releasing intrauterine system) use.
+Your periods will return once Mirena is removed.
 If you do not have a period for 6 weeks during Mirena use, contact your healthcare provider to rule out pregnancy.

 •Changes in bleeding.
-Your period may become irregular and you may have bleeding and spotting between menstrual periods, especially during the first 3 to 6 months.
+Your monthly period may become irregular and you may have bleeding and spotting between menstrual periods, especially during the first 3 to 6 months.
 A few women have heavy bleeding during this time.
-After your body adjusts, periods usually get lighter and the number of bleeding days is likely to decrease, but may remain irregular.
-Or you may even find that your periods stop altogether.
-In which case, you should contact your healthcare provider to rule out pregnancy.
+After your body adjusts, periods usually get lighter and the number of bleeding and spotting days is likely to decrease, but may remain irregular.
+Or you may even find that your periods stop altogether—in which case, you should contact your healthcare provider to rule out pregnancy.

 Call your healthcare provider if the bleeding remains heavier than usual or if the bleeding becomes heavy after it has been light for a while.